goldman-gp-ebi/BOSS-RUNS/doc/developer_notes.md

 ## Testing

 The code is covered by pytests.
-Test data will shortly be available in `data/`
+Test data is available in a submodule in `data/`.
+To get the test data: `git clone --recurse-submodules ...`

 ```shell
 pip install pytest pytest-cov pytest-timeout